smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/events-utilities/captured-data-response-rules.md

 ### How Captured Data Responses are Triggered

 Whenever the system writes a new record to the Captured Data Log file, it also checks for response rules that match the data capture identifying key fields.
 The identifying key fields include the Application ID associated with each data capture operation and the sequence number of the data capture rule.
 Captured data is further identified by key values that are unique to each capturing application.
 A Type flag marks captured data as resulting from the SCANSPLF command, from an Operator Replay screen or from Message Data.

 The Captured Data Response Rules appear the same for any data capture source.
 Only the key values assigned to the rule are different, depending on the data capture source.
-Details about how to define the Capture Rules are provided in the separate topic for each of the following features.

-### Adding a Data Capture and Response Rules from the LSAM Menu System
+### Adding Data Capture Response Rules from the LSAM Menu System

 This is a generalized outline that can be applied to any of the three Agent automation features that support data capture.
 Details about defining each type of data capture can be found in the documentation topic assigned to any of the Agent features.

 1. In the command line, enter **STRSMA** or **LSAMENU**.
 For more information on command parameters, refer to the [STRSMA Command](../operations/lsam.md#the-strsma-command) and the [LSAMENU Command](../operations/lsam.md#the-lsamenu-command).
 2. Choose the sub-menu from the SMA Main Menu applying to the appropriate Agent automation tool.
 3. Enter the menu number for the Work with _____ Capture Definitions.
-4. Complete the Application ID registration, or choose an existing capture Application ID.
-5. Add new data capture definitions.
+4. Use **F6=Add** to define at least one Data Capture Rule (or, for the SCANSPLF utility, one Scan Rule).
+    - At least one Data Capture Rule must be defined befor the convenient LSAM menu option Work with SCANSPLF Applications will show any entries.
+(This changes starting with Agent version 21.1, which supports creating a simple Application ID as an anchor for Data Capture and linked Response Rules.)
+    - Maintenance of existing Data Capture Applications can be selected from a menu option to Work with Application IDs, after at least one Data Capture Rule is created.
-6. Choose the menu number for the **Work with Captured Data Response Rules**.
+5. Choose the menu number for the **Work with Captured Data Response Rules**.
-    - The system always forces the Work with Captured Data Response Rules function to support only data capture definitions that are matched to the Agent sub-menu:  SCANSPLF (from the Events and Utilities menu), Operator Replay screen data, or Message Management message data.
+    - The system always forces the Work with Captured Data Response Rules function to support only data capture definitions that are matched to the current Agent sub-menu:  SCANSPLF (from the Events and Utilities menu), Operator Replay screen data, or Message Management message data.
-    - Each Capture Definition screen also supports function key <**F11**> for direct access to Response Rule maintenance.
+    - Each Data Capture Definition screen also supports function key **F11** for direct access to Response Rule maintenance.
-7. Press <**F6**> to Add a new Capture Response Rule record in the Work with Capture Response Rules screen.
+6. Press **F6** to Add a new Capture Response Rule record in the Work with Capture Response Rules screen.
-8. As necessary, use function key <**F4**> to choose an Application ID and a Capture Data Rule.
+7. As necessary, use function key **F4** to choose an Application ID and a Capture Data Rule.
-9. On the Create Capture Response Rule screen, type the Capture Sequence number and its descriptive text.
+8. On the Create Capture Response Rule screen, type the Capture Sequence number and its descriptive text.
     - Assign a unique Response Sequence number to each response rule.
 The order of the sequence number determines which response rule will be executed first.
-10. Type a value for the Compare rule (refer to more information under [Add/Change/Copy Capture Response Rules](../events-utilities/captured-data-response-rules.md#addchangecopy-capture-response-rules)).
+9. Type a value for the Compare rule (refer to more information under [Add/Change/Copy Capture Response Rules](../events-utilities/captured-data-response-rules.md#addchangecopy-capture-response-rules)).
 A simple value set that allows a response rule to always execute is "EQ" (equal) to the compare data special value of *ANY.
-11. Type a Continuation field value if more than one comparison rule must apply.
+10. Type a Continuation field value if more than one comparison rule must apply.
 Otherwise, leave this field blank to specify one, simple response rule.
 (Refer to more information in [Add/Change/Copy Capture Response Rules](#Add/Chan2).)
-12. *(Optional)* Specify the names of a Dynamic Variable  and/or an Operator Replay Token variable that will be used to store the captured data value.
+11. *(Optional)* Specify the names of a Dynamic Variable  and/or an Operator Replay Token variable that will be used to store the captured data value.
-    - Function key <**F8**> can be used to present window showing a select list of existing Dynamic Variables.
+    - Function key **F8** can be used to present window showing a select list of existing Dynamic Variables.
-13. Type a value for the Compress numeric field.
+12. Type a value for the Compress numeric field.
 Specify Y = yes if the captured and compare data values are numeric, otherwise specify N = no.
     - For the SCANSPLF Scan Rules this flag must correspond to the similar flag found on the associated Scan Rule master record.
-14. Type the Response cmd (command) to execute if the compare data rule is matched.
+13. Type the Response cmd (command) to execute if the compare data rule is matched.
 Use function key <**F13**> if the command string is longer than will fit in the initial screen input field.
-15. Type a value for the Compare data lines 1-5.
-Use function key <**F13**> if the compare data is longer than will fit into lines 1 to 3.
+14. Type a value for the Compare data lines 1-5.
+Use function key **F13** if the compare data is longer than will fit into lines 1 to 3.
 The special values of \*ANY, \*PARM, or "DynVar" may be used.
 (Refer to [Add/Change/Copy Capture Response Rules](../events-utilities/captured-data-response-rules.md#addchangecopy-capture-response-rules).)
-16. The value for the Capture length field is supplied once a Capture Identifier and Capture Sequence number have been specified.
+15. The value for the Capture length field is supplied once a Capture Identifier and Capture Sequence number have been specified.
 This field will be loaded with a value if the F4=Prompt function key was used to select an existing Data Capture rule.
-17. Press <**Enter**> to record the new Capture Response Rule record.
+16. Press **Enter** to record the new Capture Response Rule record.
-18. The system returns to an updated list of existing Capture Response Rule records.
+17. The system returns to an updated list of existing Capture Response Rule records.

 ## Work with Capture Response Rules